 Felony probation is an alternative to California state prison.
 Felony probation allows people convicted of a felony crime in California to serve their sentences out of custody so long as they comply with probation conditions imposed by the judge and probation officer.2

-When someone is convicted of a felony, the judge can either impose and execute a sentence at that time (for example, two years in California state prison) or the judge can give the defendant a break by "suspending execution" of that sentence so long as the defendant complies with probation conditions.
+Under California felony sentencing laws, the judge can either impose and execute a prison sentence at the time of sentencing (for example, two years in California state prison).
+Or the judge can give the defendant a break by "suspending execution" of that sentence so long as the defendant complies with probation conditions.

 The judge can also place the defendant on probation and suspend imposing any specific prison sentence yet.